 - Price Increase — These poles now retail for $180, up $10 from last year's version.

 As we haven't tested these new poles just yet, the following text still refers to the previous model.
-However, we're excited about these upgrades and hope that they'll only improve upon our favorite hiking pole.
+However, we're excited about these upgrades and hope that they'll only improve upon one of our favorite hiking poles.
 We link to the new version above.

 Hands-On Review of the Alpine Carbon Cork

-We got our hands on a new and improved set of Alpine Carbon Cork trekking poles.
+We got our hands on a new and improved set of Alpine Carbon Cork trekking poles, and we also tested the women-specific model, the Black Diamond Alpine Carbon Cork - Women's.
 We analyzed the new metal locking mechanism and were impressed with the sweet new colors in person.
-Unsurprisingly, they took our Editors' Choice award yet again.
+These are a top ranking pole in our review.
 Wondering why?

 The Alpine Carbon Cork features a cork handle that we found only got better with time, as it gently molded to our hands.